 Please find further information on our A4 (Bath Road) Sustainable Travel Scheme decision details page.

-The main works for the cycleway will proceed as soon as the contract has been finalised; a programme of works will follow in due course.
+The project team is now working to finalise procurement for the main construction works.
+Main works for the cycleway will proceed as soon as the contract has been finalised.
+However, Christmas embargo period is from 27 November 2018 – 11 January 20 19.
+It may be more sensible to postpone construction start until 14th Jan 2019 (after the Christmas embargo); a programme of works will follow in due course.

 Emergency Contact Numbers